Filed Date: March 2, 2020

 The defendants filed for a motion for partial summary judgment on December 16, 2024.

-The parties filed a joint motion for settlement on May 6, 2025 and, on August 4, the court granted final approval of the settlement agreement.
+On May 6, 2025, the parties' submitted a joint motion for settlement for final approval of the ADA settlement.
+On July 31, 2025, the court granted the motion for settlement On August 4, the court granted final approval of the settlement agreement.
 In the settlement, the parties agreed that the defendants will make additional ADA facility modifications at multiple facilities, add neutral experts to issue reports on compliance, and add or continue a number of policies, procedures, and practices to protect ADA rights.
 These include providing equal access to programs, services, and activities consistent with the ADA and providing a means for incarcerated people with disabilities to request disability accommodations and grievance denial.

 Summary Authors